jgwerner/docs/README.md

 This is the IllumiDesk docs repo.
 Docs are managed with [Mkdocs](http://www.mkdocs.org/).

-There are two options available to use 3Blades:
+There are two options available to use IllumiDesk:

 - [IllumiDesk](https://illumidesk.com) is available online with a free trial period.
 No credit card required.